Chance of showers, risk of a thunderstorm in Ottawa on Friday

 CTVNewsOttawa.ca

-There will be a mix of sun and cloud early in the day, but we could see a thunderstorm later this afternoon.
+The rainy weather will continue in the capital today and there will be a risk of a thunderstorm later this afternoon.

-Today’s UV index will be 8, or very high.
-Temperatures will fall to 11 C overnight.
+The chance of showers will continue throughout the evening and temperatures will fall to 10 C overnight.

-Tomorrow will be mainly cloudy with a high of 19 C. Skies will clear in the evening and temperatures will fall to 8 C overnight.
+Expect a mix of sun and cloud tomorrow with a 30 per cent chance of showers.
+Saturday’s forecast high is 23 C, but it will feel more like 25 degrees with the humidex.
+Skies will clear tomorrow evening and temperatures will fall to 12 C overnight.

 -